 Compiling OpenMx requires that you have installed in R the other packages to which we link, or depend.
 It will be useful to also install suggested packages.
 Currently, these are:

-cd (change directory) to the trunk directory, and make install
+cd (change directory) to the top directory, and make install

 Options for the make process are as follows: